IT Support for Law Firms

 Proactive IT Management

-Great vendors will be proactive in their management instead of reactive, which means only solving issues that have already happened.
+Great vendors will be proactive in their management.
+Others are reactive, which means they only work on issues that have already occurred.
 Some refer to this as the “break-fix” approach.
-Something breaks, you fix it, over and over again.
+Something breaks, they fix it, over and over again.

 Remote Law Firm IT Support